znsio/perfiz-demo/README.md

 gatlingSimulationClass: "<Fully Qualified Name of your Simulation Class>"
 ```

-Perfiz will add the Scala files in the above location to classpath and execute all Simulations.
+Perfiz will add the Scala files in the above location to classpath and execute specified simulation.
+Each perfiz yaml file can only be configured with one Simulation Class.

 ## Running Karate Gatling Simulations with Feeders